bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/button.md

 `BButton` supports several properties to indicate a loading state.
 When `loading` is true, the loading state is active, otherwise the normal button is displayed.
-When loading is active, `loading-text` is show along with a spinner.
+When loading is active, `loading-text` is shown along with a spinner.
 If `loading-fill` is true, the button shows only the spinner and the `loading-text` is ignored.
 You can also override the spinner with an arbitrary component by using the `loading-spinner` slot or the entire content of the button with the `loading` slot.